my life 4 jesus.co.za

 She could not understand why she remained so completely unacceptable to her in-laws.

-She never excluded them from a birthday, Christmas, or New Year’s gathering.
+She never excluded them from a birthday, Christmas, New Year’s or any other family gathering.
 Mary and Peter never even celebrated their wedding anniversary without them.
 Her door was always open, day and night.
-For the next forty years, she tolerated most of their unacceptable behavior without a thought of chasing them away.
-She made a real effort to incorporate them into her parents’ cheerful family gatherings with the result that they knew and befriended all her family and her and Peter’s friends.
+For the next forty years, she tolerated most of their unacceptable behavior without the thought of ever chasing them away.
+She made a real effort to incorporate them into her parents’ huge, cheerful family gatherings with the result that they knew and befriended all her family, as well as her and Peter’s friends.
 She continued to share her and Peter’s life with them unreservedly.
 They virtually knew everything about their son, Mary, and their life together.

 What Mary did not realize, was that Zeena and Charles Manson were maliciously worming themselves into every crevice of her and Peter’s life.
-No one knew what Peter’s parents were really about.
+No one knew what Peter’s parents were really all about.
 Mary’s family and friends, and supposedly all Peter’s family and friends too, liked them and strangely, as they hardly ever saw them sober, still thought they were the most perfect parents and in-laws anyone could have.
-How Charles and Zeena got around their shameful lifestyle, their heavy, careless drinking; turning their abuse of their son and daughter-in-law’s characters, life, and home into credentials for themselves, neither Peter nor Mary could figure out to this day.
+How Charles and Zeena got around their shameful lifestyle, their heavy, careless drinking, swearing, and constant abuse of God’s Name, turning their abuse of their son and daughter-in-law’s characters, life, and home into credentials for themselves, neither Peter nor Mary could figure out to this day.

-Maybe it had to do with their incessant boasting about how ‘good’ they were to Peter and Mary.
-For instance, once, they bought Peter a watch for his birthday.
-However, the news of how “incredibly expensive” the watch was, reached him long before they gave him his present.
+It actually had everything to do with their incessant boasting about how ‘good’ they were to Peter and Mary.
+For instance, once, they bought Peter a watch for his birthday, but the news of how “incredibly expensive” the watch was, reached him long before they gave him his present.
 It was a grand watch but never kept time for more than a hour or two before stopping and simply refusing to go again.
+Several times, Charles took it back to the jewelry store to repair, until Peter chucked it into one of his drawers without looking at it again.

-Very unwisely, Mary never put any boundaries on her life or on her marriage, and very few boundaries on her heart.
-She just kept on giving herself and her life to those backbiting abuser; believing love and patience would eventually touch their hearts of stone and change them.
+Very unwisely, Mary never put any boundaries on her life, home or marriage, and very few boundaries on her heart.
+She just kept on giving herself and her life to those backbiting abusers and to Peter; believing love and patience would eventually touch their hearts of stone and change them.

 Mostly on a subconscious level, Mary decided, henceforward, she would do everything to the best of her ability.